 Does early treatment benefit all children?

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years, when all of the permanent teeth have erupted.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
 The doctor develops a plan for treatment based on each individual child’s needs.

 What if my 7 year old does not need treatment?

-If Dr. Ragan determines that orthodontic treatment isn’t necessary for your child, then we place them into a complimentary program called The orthodontic supervisory program.
+If Dr. Ragan determines that orthodontic treatment isn’t necessary for your child, then we place them into a complimentary program called Rock n Roam.
 This program enables us to monitor your child with an appointment every 6-8 months to observe their progress as they grow and develop.
 Sometimes, their new permanent teeth can cause significant disruptions in their mouth.
 By monitoring their progress, we are able to catch problems early, and alleviate potential disruptive and expensive treatment later.

 In addition to a beautiful, new smile, what are some other benefits of orthodontic treatment?